-The POC must be completed in a face-to-face home visit with the beneficiary, service provider, and members of the support network, which may include family members, appropriate professionals, and others who are well acquainted with the beneficiary.
+The initial and annual POC must be completed in a face-to-face home visit with the beneficiary, service provider and members of the support network, which may include family members, appropriate professionals, and others, who are well acquainted with the beneficiary and who the beneficiary chooses to invite.
 The POC must be held at a time that is convenient for the beneficiary.

-The POC must be outcome-oriented, individualized, and time limited.
-The planning process should include tailoring the POC to the beneficiary's needs based on the on-going personal outcomes assessment.
-It must develop mutually agreed upon strategies to achieve or maintain the desired personal outcomes, which rely on informal, natural community supports, and appropriate formal paid services.
+The POC must be outcome-oriented, individualized and updated at least annually.
+The planning process should include tailoring the POC to the beneficiary's needs and desires based on the ongoing personal outcomes assessment.
+It must develop mutually agreed upon strategies to achieve or maintain the desired personal outcomes, which rely on informal, natural community supports and appropriate formal paid services.
 The beneficiary, support coordinator, members of the support system, direct service providers, and appropriate professional personnel must be directly involved in the development of the POC.

-The POC must assist the beneficiary to make informed choices about all aspects of supports and services needed to achieve their desired personal outcomes, which involves assisting the beneficiary to identify specific, realistic needs and choices for the POC.
-It must also assist the beneficiary in developing an action plan which will lead to the implementation of strategies to achieve the desired personal outcomes, including action steps, review dates, and individuals who will be responsible for specific steps.
+The POC must assist the beneficiary to make informed choices including the choice to receive services in a non- disability specific setting, and about all aspects of supports and services needed to achieve their desired personal outcomes which involves assisting the beneficiary to identify specific, realistic needs and choices for the POC.
+It must also assist the beneficiary in developing an action plan which will lead to the implementation of strategies to achieve the desired personal outcomes, including action steps, review dates and individuals who will be responsible for specific steps.